Rhina ancylostoma: Human interactions

-Throughout its range, Rhina ancylostoma is caught incidentally or intentionally by artisanal and commercial fisheries using trawls, gillnets, and line gear.
+Throughout its range, the bowmouth guitarfish is caught incidentally or intentionally by artisanal and commercial fisheries using trawls, gillnets, and line gear.
 The fins are extremely valuable due to their use in shark fin soup, and are often the only parts of the fish kept and brought to market.
 However, the meat may also be sold fresh or dried and salted, and it is highly sought after in India.
 When caught as bycatch in trawls, Rhina ancylostoma is considered a nuisance because its strength and rough skin make it difficult to handle, and as the heavy ray thrashes in the net it can damage the rest of the catch.
 In Thailand, the enlarged thorns of this species are used to make bracelets.

-The International Union for Conservation of Nature (IUCN) has assessed Rhina ancylostoma as Critically endangered in 2019, delisted from the vulnerable category, along with many other guitarfish species.
+The International Union for Conservation of Nature (IUCN) has assessed R. ancylostoma as critically endangered in 2019, delisted from the vulnerable category, along with many other guitarfish species.
 It is threatened by fishing and by habitat destruction and degradation, particularly from blast fishing, coral bleaching, and siltation.
 Its numbers are known to have declined substantially in Indonesian waters, where it is one of the large rays targeted by a mostly unregulated gillnet fishery.
 The IUCN has given this species a regional assessment of Near Threatened in Australian waters, where it is not a targeted species but is taken as bycatch in bottom trawls.
 The installation of turtle excluder devices on some Australian trawlers has benefited this species.
-Since it is rare and faces many conservation threats, Rhina ancylostoma has been called "the panda of the aquatic world".
+Since it is rare and faces many conservation threats, the bowmouth guitarfish has been called "the panda of the aquatic world".

 It is a popular subject of public aquariums and fares relatively well, with one individual having lived for seven years in captivity.
 In 2007, the Newport Aquarium in Kentucky initiated the world's first captive breeding program for this species.
 Newport Aquarium announced in January 2014 that the female, "Sweet Pea", had become pregnant and given birth to seven pups.
 By February 2014, all seven pups had died.
 On January 7, 2016, Sweet Pea gave birth to nine shark pups which were eating on their own and still gaining weight by February 10, 2016.
 Newport Aquarium later announced that the pups would be moved into a coral reef exhibit where they can be viewed by the public starting on June 24.
 The species also bred at the S.E.A.
 Aquarium in Singapore in 2015.